process-analytics/bpmn-visualization-js/docs/contributors/testing.md

 ### Integration tests

 We have the following types of integration tests, to check the integration with `mxGraph`:
-- model: check the library fills the `mxGraph` model with BPMN elements.
+- model: check if the library fills the `mxGraph` model with BPMN elements.
 The model must contain the related vertices and edges, with right coordinates, dimensions and style.
 - dom: `JSDOM` based, no browser, check SVG elements are created or updated accordingly.
 They are used for both non regression
 (`mxGraph` integration) and DOM additions for custom interactions.